 Data management and storage are central to the operations of many businesses.
 Over the years, Structured Query Language” (SQL) has positioned itself as one of the best ways of managing information in databases.
 And out of that, a variety of relational database management systems (RDBMS) have sprung up.

-Since information handled by SQL systems is structured, we at Open as App can help businesses to make use of their SQL data and turn it into an app.
+Since information handled by SQL systems is structured, we at Open as App can help businesses to make use of their SQL data and turn it into a mobile app.
 This can enable them to handle their information in new ways, to visualize it and make it available in user-friendly ways.

 Moreover, through Open as App, users can also add evaluations and dashboards to their apps by “adding Excel logic” to their apps, to further enhance the way the data is put to use.

 If you’re wondering how you could create an app out of the data you manage with SQL, keep reading!

 - What is SQL and why is it important?

 - Why create a mobile app from your SQL data?